KilledByAPixel/LittleJS/FAQ.md

 this.tileInfo = spriteAtlas.player.frame(animationFrame);
 ```

-### A thin row of pixels from neighboring tiles are bleeding in the sides of some sprites.
+### How can I fix thin rows of pixels bleeding in the sides of some sprites from neighboring tiles?

 Pixel bleeding can occur when rendering tiles from a spritesheet due to sub-pixel inaccuracies or texture sampling issues.
 There are two effective ways to resolve this: